movementlabsxyz/M1/README.md

 ## Installation

-See [docs.movementlabs.xyx](docs.movementlabs.xyz) for a more complete installation guide.
+See [docs.movementlabs.xyz](docs.movementlabs.xyz) for a more complete installation guide.
 We recommend working with our Docker containers or using our installer.

 ## Usage